sinch/docs/docs/numbers/numbers-getting-started-list-numbers.md

 ## List Numbers in US

-This GET request lists all US number for your project.
+This GET request lists all US virtual numbers for your project.

 #### Request